 Other Countries and Steroid Laws

-Possession, use, sale, and purchase of anabolic steroids without a prescription is a crime in most countries around the world, particularly in developed countries with their own inherent controlled substances lists.
+Possession, use, sale, and purchase without a prescription is a crime in most countries around the world, particularly in developed countries with their own inherent controlled substances lists.
 Here are some of the laws associated with many of the most populated countries around the world:

 - Australia – Only legal with a prescription, which is difficult to obtain.